AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

 # Important Notes

-This method modifies OEM USB Table SSDT-8.aml(where the USB Ports are declared).
+This method modifies OEM USB table SSDT-8.aml(where the USB Ports are declared).
 Modification includes limiting 11 ports using GUPC method and enabling 15 ports using TUPC method in Mac OS only.
-To make it work, first remove the previously configured USB port mapping method, then drop OEM SSDT-8 table in ACPI section of the config.plist and add patched SSDT-8.aml which is saved as SSDT-USBPorts.aml after the modificiation.
-This USB port mapping won't work unless SSDT-8 table is dropped.
+To make it work, first remove the previously configured USB port mapping method, then drop OEM SSDT-8 table in ACPI section of the config.plist and add patched SSDT-8.aml which is saved as SSDT-USBPorts.aml after the modification.
+This USB port mapping won't work unless  the OEM ACPI table responsible for USB ports is dropped.

 Below example is based on F5 BIOS